rapid7/metasploit-framework/Landing-Pull-Requests.md

 However, things are rarely that straightforward.
 The next few examples will detail when things need fixing along the way.
 Since this doc is being writing against live, real examples, we'll need to wait a sec for these examples to come up.

-# When you want to change the contributor's code.
+# When you want to make changes

 Rarely are pull requests landed without modification.